Lose/MissJust here for the exercises? Click here.

 What’s the difference between lose and miss?

 Lose and miss are not the same, but many people confuse these two verbs in English.
-Here we take a closer look at lose and miss.

 What a terrible week!

 Miss is a verb.
 Use miss: